-This is a controversial question that is often misunderstood.
-Many Christians believe that the Michael who appears in the Bible is Christ.
+Michael the Archangel and his identity has been a controversial question that is often misunderstood.
+He is mentioned in the Torah, Bible, and even Quran.
+Many Christians believe that the Michael who appears in the Bible is in fact Jesus Christ.
 They don’t believe that Jesus is an angel, because Michael is never actually called an angel in the Bible.
-He’s only called the archangel.
+Instead, he’s only called the archangel.

 The Bible is very clear that Jesus is God in the flesh (Romans 9:5; John 1:1-3,14; I John 5:20; John 10:30; Isaiah 9:6; Jude 1:25; Colossians 1:19; John 20:27,28; 1 John 5:7).
 Angels are created beings; Christ is their Creator (Col. 1:16, 17).
 Christ is God (John 1:1–3), and the angels are charged to worship Him (Heb.
 1:3–8, 13, 14).